helloravisha/ML-LogisticRegression/README.md

 # ML Logistic Regression
-Logistic Regression is a Machine Learning classification algorithm that is used to predict the probability of a categorical dependent variable.
-In logistic regression, the dependent variable is a binary variable that contains data coded as 1 (yes, success, etc.) or 0 (no, failure, etc.).
-In other words, the logistic regression model predicts P(Y=1) as a function of X.
+Machine Learning Algorithm Logistic Regression is a classification algorithm that can be used to predict the probability of a categorical dependent variable.
+The data that contains 1 (Success) or 0 (Failure) which is also called as binary variable is used logistic regression and this variable should be a dependent variable.
+Main Usage of Logistic Regression is categorization.
+It can be used in different use cases like for e.g. Predicting if it rains or not, individual gets a loan or not etc.

 ## Objective:
 The purpose of this assignment is to apply Logistic regression to classify a binary value or categorical value and also to discuss why we chose that attribute/feature and what we are trying to learn from the classification.

-## Dataset Overview:
+## What is the Dataset all about?
+We used restaurant Dataset to predict the “Restaurant Rating“
 Dataset: https://www.kaggle.com/shrutimehta/zomato-restaurants-data

 ## What we  Achieved ?
-Based on the Different features in the dataset using Logistic Regression , we are able  to get if  the restaurant rating is "Excellent"  or  "Average".
+Based on the Different features in the dataset using Logistic Regression, we are able to get if the restaurant rating is "Excellent" or "Average".
+The reason for choosing this feature is to help the restaurant owners to focus the  areas that can impact a  better rating.

 ## What Data Preparation we did :